wacncontent/CustomizeTool/removeCommentOutput2/articles/application-gateway/application-gateway-create-gateway-cli.md

 - [Azure Resource Manager template](/documentation/articles/application-gateway-create-gateway-arm-template/)
 - [Azure CLI](/documentation/articles/application-gateway-create-gateway-cli/)

+Azure Application Gateway is a layer-7 load balancer.
+It provides failover, performance-routing HTTP requests between different servers, whether they are on the cloud or on-premises.
+Application gateway has the following application delivery features: HTTP load balancing, cookie-based session affinity, and Secure Sockets Layer (SSL) offload, custom health probes, and support for multi-site.

 ## Prerequisite: Install the Azure CLI

 To perform the steps in this article, you need to [install the Azure Command-Line Interface for Mac, Linux, and Windows (Azure CLI)](/documentation/articles/xplat-cli-install/) and you need to [log on to Azure](/documentation/articles/xplat-cli-connect/).

+> [AZURE.NOTE]
-> [AZURE.NOTE] If you don't have an Azure account, you need one.
+> If you don't have an Azure account, you need one.
 Go sign up for a [trial here](/documentation/articles/sign-up-organization/).
+>
+>

 ## Scenario

-In this scenario, you learn how to create an application gateway using the Azure portal.
+In this scenario, you learn how to create an application gateway using the Azure portal Preview.

 This scenario will:

-- Create a medium application gateway with two instances.
+* Create a medium application gateway with two instances.
-- Create a virtual network named AdatumAppGatewayVNET with a reserved CIDR block of 10.0.0.0/16.
+* Create a virtual network named AdatumAppGatewayVNET with a reserved CIDR block of 10.0.0.0/16.
-- Create a subnet called Appgatewaysubnet that uses 10.0.0.0/28 as its CIDR block.
+* Create a subnet called Appgatewaysubnet that uses 10.0.0.0/28 as its CIDR block.
-- Configure a certificate for SSL offload.
+* Configure a certificate for SSL offload.

 ![Scenario example][scenario]

+> [AZURE.NOTE]
->[AZURE.NOTE] Additional configuration of the application gateway, including custom health probes, backend pool addresses, and additional rules are configured after the application gateway is configured and not during initial deployment.
+> Additional configuration of the application gateway, including custom health probes, backend pool addresses, and additional rules are configured after the application gateway is configured and not during initial deployment.
+>
+>

 ## Before you begin